 - co-production is the practice of designing and delivering mental health services in consultation with people with lived experience.

 - peer workforce - a peer worker is someone employed on the basis of their personal lived experience.
 This lived experience is an essential qualification for their job, in addition to other skills and experience required for the particular role they undertake.

 - The Start Court is a Magistrates Court that specialises in dealing with offenders who have mental health issues.
 It is based within the Central Law Courts in the Perth CBD.

-- Declared Place - the Criminal Law (Mentally Impaired Accused) Act 1996 (WA) defines a declared place as a place declared to be a place for the detention of the mentally impaired accused.
+- Declared Place - the Criminal Law (Mentally Impaired Accused) Act 1996 (WA) defines a declared place as a place declared to be a place for the detention of mentally impaired accused persons.
 That is, declared places are to house people with intellectual or cognitive disabilities who have been accused of a crime.
 Declared places focus on rehabilitation and training in a community, home-like environment.

 Mental Health policy ratified by The Greens (WA) in 2020

 The Greens (WA) mental health spokesperson is Alison Xamon MLC